thelaycon/webkage/README.md

 It was created with pure Python with no external dependencies (except Jinja2, :smirk:).

-It is not meant to replace or compete with existing matured Python webframeworks like Flask, Django, Tornado, etc. Maybe because no Tests were written or no tight security measures are in place.
+It is not meant to replace or compete with existing matured Python webframeworks like Flask, Django, Tornado, etc.

 :stuck_out_tongue: